What to EAT in KOREA: Our TOP 5 MEALS

 The bold and spicy flavours of Korean cuisine can be a bit intimidating to try for some, but it just takes is an open mind!
 Eating in Korea is quite easy in fact.
-From street food, market stalls, to mall food courts, and upscale restaurants, you can find a variety of good Korean food at every budget.
+From street food, market stalls, to mall food courts, and upscale restaurants, you can find a variety of delicious Korean food at every budget.

 1) BIBIMBAP 비빔밥

 This is a signature Korean dish sometimes served sizzling hot in a stone bowl.
 It consists of rice, and a colourful assortment of veggies like spinach, bean sprouts, mushrooms, and zucchini.
 Sometimes topped with an egg sunny side up, and always eaten with gochujang, a sweet/spicy korean red pepper paste.
 The way to eat it is to mix all the perfectly presented toppings together into a beautiful mess, so you get a little bit of everything with each spoonful.
 YUM.

 There are lots of regional varieties with different toppings of seafood or meat, and it's easy to find a vegetarian option.
 We had the opportunity to try bibimpab in its birthplace, Jeonju, which is traditionally served with seasoned raw beef and a raw egg yolk in a brass bowl.
 It was our first time trying this variation of bibimpab and it was delish!

 In Korea, meals always come with at least a couple of complimentary side dishes, or banchan 반찬 ...something you take for granted after traveling to other countries where side dishes cost extra.
 What we also found, as we traveled with kids, was how generous and kind Koreans were at the restaurants.
 So many times we were given extra food for free for the kids to eat or try, like rice, yogurt drinks, veggies, a little dessert, etc.